 In some cases, you might want to sign a driver package with two different signatures.
 For example, suppose you want your driver to run on Windows 7 and Windows 8.
 Windows 8 supports signatures created with the SHA256 hashing algorithm, but Windows 7 does not.
 For Windows 7, you need a signature created with the SHA1 hashing algorithm.
 Microsoft, from Signing a Driver for Public Release on MSDN

 This is a half truth.
 In my experience, SHA-2 signatures on driver packages (i.e. CAT files) work just fine in Windows Vista and Windows 7 for the purpose of driver package installation.
-However, they don't work for the purpose of loading kernel modules (SYS files) into the kernel.
-If you use SHA-2 to sign a driver-package that has kernel-mode code, you will get a Code 52 error when you plug in your device and actually try to use the driver.
-The part of Windows Vista/7 that checks to see if a file can be loaded into the kernel apparently does not recognize SHA-2 signatures.
+However, they don't work for the purpose of loading kernel modules (SYS files) into the kernel on systems that do not have the KB3033929 update installed.
+If you use SHA-2 to sign a driver-package that has kernel-mode code, you will get a Code 52 error when you plug in your device and actually try to use the driver on systems without KB3033929.
 If your driver package doesn't contain any new kernel modules (e.g. you use WinUSB or usbser.sys), a SHA-2 signature will work fine.
 For more details about this, see the signature requirements section above.

 Sometimes telling your customer a half-truth can be worse than just telling a myth.
 The first time I read the paragraph from the MSDN documentation quoted above, I just assumed it was totally wrong because in my experience the SHA-2 signature was working fine for my WinUSB and usbser.sys-based driver packages.
 There is a kernel of truth to that paragraph, but unfortunately I could not receive that truth because it was veiled in inaccuracy.
 Keep that in mind the next time you try to write documentation or explain something to someone: if you say something that goes against their experience of the world, they will discount what you are saying.